 The one-stop delivery system, also referred to as PA CareerLink® in Pennsylvania, merges workforce development, educational and other human resource services into a seamless customer-focused service delivery network that enhances access to resources and improves long-term employment outcomes for individuals receiving assistance.
 Established under the Workforce Investment Act of 1998, or WIA, and continued by the Workforce Innovation and Opportunity Act, or WIOA, PA CareerLink® centers offer a comprehensive array of services designed to match talent with opportunities.
 The Pittsburgh and Allegheny County Workforce Development Areas (WDAs) have two PA CareerLink® sites, also known as one-stops, designed to provide a full range of assistance to job seekers, workers and businesses under one roof.

 PA CareerLink® - Downtown Pittsburgh

-Site Administrator Phone
+Hours of Operation Phone

-Amy Sljva-Blystone 412-428-JOBS
+Monday - Friday: 8:30 AM to 4 PM 412-428-JOBS

 Address Website & Email

-914 Penn Avenue www.careerlinkpittsburgh.com Pittsburgh, PA 15222 info.pgh@careerlinkpittsburgh.org Hours of Operation See section on COVID-19 for information to Monday - Friday: 9 AM to 4 PM affect hours of operation.
+914 Penn Avenue www.careerlinkpittsburgh.com Pittsburgh, PA 15222 info.pgh@careerlinkpittsburgh.org

 PA CareerLink® - Allegheny East